-Stress isn’t just an employee well-being issue—it’s a business problem.
-Chronic workplace stress leads to higher healthcare costs, increased absenteeism, lower productivity, and even higher turnover rates.
+Stress isn't just an employee well-being issue, it's a business problem.
+Chronic workplace stress drives higher healthcare costs, increased absenteeism, lower productivity, and turnover that's expensive to recover from.
+When employees are overwhelmed and under-supported, the consequences show up everywhere: in claims data, in engagement scores, and eventually, in the people who leave.

 A recent SHRM Employee Mental Health in 2024 report revealed alarming levels of workplace burnout.
 Among 1,405 U.S. employees surveyed, 44% reported feeling burned out, 45% felt emotionally drained, and 51% said they were completely exhausted by the end of their workday.
-These findings show how important employers are in supporting employee well-being.
-They also stress the need for active stress management and mental health programs at work.
+These aren't just wellness stats — they're warning signs that most organizations aren't equipped to act on fast enough.

 Related: 6 Tips to Prevent Employee Stress at Work

-Workplace stress affects more than just employees' mental health.
-It also impacts healthcare costs, productivity, and company culture.
-Here’s what the data shows:
+Workplace stress affects far more than employees' mental health.
+It creates a compounding effect across healthcare costs, productivity, and company culture.
+Here's what the data shows:

-- More Healthcare Claims - Employees experiencing chronic stress are more likely to suffer from high blood pressure, heart disease, obesity, and diabetes—all of which increase medical costs.
+- More Healthcare Claims — Employees experiencing chronic stress are significantly more likely to develop high blood pressure, heart disease, obesity, and diabetes.
+Each of these conditions drives up medical costs and employer-sponsored insurance spend.

-- Higher Absenteeism and Sick Days - Employees with poor mental health are four times more likely to miss work.
-This leads to lost productivity and more work for other team members.
+- Higher Absenteeism and Sick Days — Employees with poor mental health are 4X more likely to miss work, creating productivity gaps and increased burden on the teams around them.

-- Mental Health Costs Are Rising - More than half of employees say work stress negatively impacts their mental health, contributing to increased therapy, medication, and medical visits—driving up employer-sponsored healthcare costs.
+- Rising Mental Health Costs — More than half of employees say work stress negatively impacts their mental health, contributing to increased therapy, medication, and medical visits that employers ultimately absorb.

-For employers, the message is clear.
-Investing in proactive stress management isn’t just about employee well-being.
-It’s a smart financial decision.
+For HR leaders, the message is clear: investing in proactive stress management isn't just the right thing to do — it's a smart financial decision.

-Most companies approach employee healthcare reactively, covering the cost of medical claims once health issues arise.
-But the key to lowering healthcare expenses is prevention—creating a workplace that actively reduces stress, promotes well-being, and helps employees stay healthier for the long run.
-So, how can companies act to prevent workplace stress and support employee well-being?
-Here are some key strategies to consider:
+Most organizations approach employee healthcare reactively — covering the cost of medical claims after health issues arise.
+But the real lever for lowering healthcare expenses is prevention: building a workplace culture that actively reduces stress, promotes well-being, and helps employees stay healthier before they hit a breaking point.

 1. Make stress-relieving movement part of the workday